 |Driver of Record|

 Crew, Friends and Family

 ALL hotel reservations and accommodations necessary to compete in the rally are to be made by individual race teams at their expense.
 NORRA is not reponsible for the booking and pricing practices of hotels and travel agents.

 Bay of L.A.
 (Cars)

-Rooms in Bay of L.A. are limited to one per team and are expected to sell out in the first day or two of pre-registration.
+Rooms in Bay of L.A. are limited to one per team and are expected to sell out in the first day of pre-registration.
 If you pay your entry in full, you can book a room as part of the registration process (if available).
 Free camping is available in NORRA’s Pit City and you can also rent a concrete pad there.
 There are also two RV parks with hookups and palapas (open pads with thatched covers) available.